 "I grew up watching my Grandmother recycle – everything!
 Nothing in our house was ever wasted.

-My work is primarily in papermaking, though I experiment with different mediums, especially watercolor and photography.
-The medium may differ, but the language or kinship I feel between image and technique still conveys a common thread.
-Which is toward abstracted and personal iconic narratives.
+My work is primarily in mixed media hand papermaking, though I experiment with different mediums, especially watercolor, and quilting.
+The medium may differ, but the language or kinship I feel between image and technique still conveys a common thread, which is toward abstracted narratives.
 I use a poured pulp method of making paper of my own invention.
 Because it allows for the inclusion of many elements and layers.

 I want people to be drawn into my art by their feelings.
 The intent is to leave room for personal interpretation.
-Because paper is organic like us.
-And so, the things that touch us don't always have to be verbal or concrete."
+Because art is organic like us, the things that touch us don't always have to be verbal or concrete."

-Rosalind Nzinga Vaughn-Nichol, is a mixed media papermaker, born in Indiana into a multi-generational family of craftsmen.
+Rosalind Nzinga Vaughn-Nichol, is a mixed media artist, born in Indiana into a multi-generational family of artisans.
 She studied drawing and painting at Herron School of Art, Indianapolis, Indiana; received a BFA from California State University, Long Beach; and a MA from Oral Roberts University, Tulsa, Oklahoma.
-She resides in eastern North Carolina.
+She currently resides in the southeastern United States.